hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 ## HTML part

 Alright, let’s start!.
-First we want to create inside of the <body> tag a <canvas> in which, the 3d model we are going to create will render.
-Then, put a class; feel free to name it as how ever you want to… I will name it as “model”.
+First, we want to create inside of the <body> tag a <canvas> in which, the 3d model we are going to create will render.
+Then, put a class; feel free to name it as however you want to… I will name it as “model”.
 ```html
 <canvas class="model"></canvas>
 ```